About | ECGI Board | History | ECGI Articles (English) | ECGI Articles (French) | Research Committees | Founder Members

 Article 14 - Representation of the Institute

-14.1 Without prejudice to the Board’s powers to delegate daily management, the acts binding the Institute with regard to third parties are validly signed only by the Chairman, the Vice-Chairman or jointly by two directors, or by a holder of special powers of attorney.
-Legal proceedings, either as plaintiff or defendant, are conducted by the Board of Directors represented by the Chairman or by any person the Board has designated to that effect.
+14.1 Without prejudice to the Board’s powers to delegate daily management, the acts binding the Institute with regard to third parties are validly signed by the Chair, acting individually, the Vice-Chair, acting individually, or by two directors, acting jointly, or by a holder of special powers of attorney.
+Legal proceedings, either as plaintiff or defendant, are conducted by the Board represented by the Chair or by any person the Board has designated to that effect.

 Article 15 – Committees